goldenstar9393/solana-sniper-bot/readme.md

 and then in the config.ts file please set the limit of the TVL, number of the social sites interval between buy and sell and the amount for the each transaction

-If you have any problem, please send Email to bluedragon112291@gmail.com kindly.
 Thanks for your attention.
 ###############################################################